Our Services

 Helpful Resources

-Creatine supplementation does not significantly alter LDL or HDL cholesterol levels in healthy adults according to current research.
-Most trials and meta analyses report a neutral effect on blood lipid profiles at common doses.
+Does creatine affect cholesterol?
+Current research shows that creatine supplementation does not significantly alter LDL or HDL cholesterol levels in healthy adults.
+Most clinical trials and meta-analyses confirm a neutral effect on blood lipid profiles at standard doses.

 When you're researching supplements, one common question is whether they affect your lipid profile—specifically LDL (low-density lipoprotein) and HDL (high-density lipoprotein) cholesterol.
 Here, we'll explore the relationship between creatine and cholesterol levels, summarize the latest research, and offer practical guidance.